OpenConext/OpenConext-deploy/README.md

 Create a keystore on an encrypted disk partition, to keep it extra safe (e.g. in case of laptop-loss).
 Here's how to [create an encrypted folder](http://apple.stackexchange.com/questions/129720/how-can-i-encrypt-a-folder-in-os-x-mavericks) on your Mac.

-This is how the keystore is created (you don't have to do this because it already exists for your project).
+This is how the keystore is created (you don't have to do this if it already exists for your project).
 See [this blogpost](http://www.saltycrane.com/blog/2011/10/notes-using-keyczar-and-python/) for example.

 `keyczart create --location=PATH_TO_FOLDER --purpose=crypt`